ykotseruba/JAAD_behavior/README.md

 e.g. ```video_0005, 1: 1-30; 1: 90-240; 7;```

-stop sign (1) is visible in frames 1-30 and 90-240 the whole scene is filmed in a parking lot (7)
+translates to the following : stop sign (1) is visible in frames 1-30 and 90-240, the entire video is filmed in a parking lot (7).

 ### Citing us